epicodus-lessons/hooksTest/hooks.md

 # React useState Hook

 In early 2019, React released version 16.8 which included the much-anticipated introduction of hooks.
-Hooks were developed as a solution to a problem programmers had been dealing with since the outset of React: how to use state in a functional component without having to completely refactor it into a class component?
+Hooks were developed as a solution to a problem programmers had been dealing with since the outset of React: how to use state in a functional component without having to completely refactor it into a class component.

 This short lesson will introduce you to the React useState hook by walking through a very simple counter app.
 Our app will include a button which increases the value of a counter, a button to show and hide, and a display of the counter's value.
 Let's jump right in.